 We’ve been living with MDO since the 1960s, but it is only recently that this process has started to fulfil its potential.

-The answer to this lies in the magnitude of the technical challenge that is MDO stretching.
-The process can very easily go wrong.
+Despite these applications, the manufacturing process is challenging.
 It consists of four separate stages, and selecting the wrong settings at any one of them can produce a film that is too brittle.
 MDO sounds simple, but works profound changes on the properties of the material treated.